catid/blog2022/content/posts/netgear_insight.md

 Navigate to `All > Wired > Settings > VLAN/Network Setup`.

-There are some default VLANs configured like 4089 for "video."
+Note there are some default VLANs configured like 4089 for "video."
 Delete these unless you're smarter than me.
 I tried them for carrying video and they do not work.

-The first thing to do is to list them out.
-NETGEAR is preconfigured with a Video VLAN ID 4089, so I'm using that one for my security cameras.
-Otherwise:

 ```
 VLAN 1 (built-in): Management : Data : QoS=0 : Switches and WAP only.